 - Calculate the cost: Opening your space to the public requires upgrades including new furniture, storage spaces, and cleaning crews.
 You may also need to pay for client background checks.
 So, you need to factor these costs into your pricing in order to turn a profit.

 Managing access to your transformed empty office space

-ButterflyMX smart video intercom and keypad are two perfect access solutions for commercial buildings and office spaces.
+ButterflyMX’s smart video intercom and keypad are two perfect access solutions for commercial properties and office spaces.
 Because both devices are powered by a mobile app, you and your tenants can open the door from a smartphone.

-Additionally, you or other property management and staff members can easily grant or revoke access permissions with the tap of a button on a phone or computer.
-You can even send single-use virtual keys to service providers or clients renting your space for just one day.
+Additionally, you can send single-use virtual keys to service providers or clients renting your space for just one day.

-ButterflyMX equips buildings with robust security, offers simple wireless installation, and provides superior property access.
-This way, you can keep your building secure while opening it to new streams of revenue and tenancy opportunities.
+ButterflyMX equips properties with robust security, offers simple wireless installation, and provides superior property access.
+This way, you can keep your property secure while opening it to new streams of revenue and tenancy opportunities.

 - Empty office spaces are a drain on your wallet.
 Transforming yours is an easy way to turn it into a profitable business venture.

 - Offering short-term contracts to businesses and remote workers in your community is mutually beneficial.